Aims & Scope

 The journal accepts high-quality submissions on a full range of Scottish literary topics and periods, including scholarship on the relations between Scottish and other literatures and on interdisciplinary topics substantially involving literature.
 In addition to regular articles, each volume now includes a substantial cluster of articles on a special issue or topic, beginning in vol. 38 with articles on current trends and opportunities in Scottish literary studies.
 The journal also considers shorter articles or notes making available significant manuscripts or documents.
 Each volume includes occasional review-essays and reviews and an annotated list of books received.

 Suggested Article Length

 The suggested length for a regular article is 4,000-7,000 words (including footnotes), and for notes or documents 1500-2500 words.
-Articles and notes can only be considered when a completed text has been submitted in a form suitable for specialist review, but contributors who have questions about the eligibility of a topic or approach, or the length of their proposed article, are invited to contact the editors ahead of formal submission.
+Articles and notes can only be considered when a completed text has been submitted in a form suitable for specialist review (i.e. with references in a recognized scholarly format).
+Contributors who have questions about the eligibility of a topic or approach, or the length of their proposed article, are invited to contact the editors ahead of formal submission.
 Symposium contributions and review articles are normally by invitation.